thelanranger/win10custom.5/README.md

 * Set Background Color to Black  *NOTE: It is questionable that this works...
 * Set Time Zone to EST
 * Set power settings to 'High Performance'

+* Remove uBlock Origin for Chrome *optional
+* Install uBlock Origin for Chrome

-* Restart Explorer and Destop Window Manager to make everything take effect now
+* Restart Explorer and Destop Window Manager to make everything take effect now *Optional